 Here are the different choices you'll have and what they mean:

 - Default — Avoid this default option if you're looking for maximum SEO value.
 It's the post identification number, with no other information.

 - Day and name — This option sets up the slug to be the day the post went live and the name of your post.
 A good reason to use this is if you have multiple posts of the same name but want the differentiator to be the date it was posted.

 - Month and name — The same as the previous option, this time with the month being displayed.
-If you have a monthly column, such as a "Favorites" or "Best Of", this is a great option.
+This is a great option if you have a monthly column, such as a "Favorites" or "Best Of."

 - Numeric — Numeric is another choice that's safe to ignore, as this structure is all numbers and provides little SEO value.
 If you're archiving posts numerically, as a way to look back and see previous posts, numeric is the choice for you.